 When you stub your toe while walking and feel a sharp, shooting pain climb up your leg, it’s easy to identify the source of the pain.
 But with nerve pain, it’s often to determine why you’re feeling such intense pain.
 The reason for this is because nerve pain is a symptom of damage to the nerves themselves.
 For example, carpal tunnel, that sharp pain in the wrist you might experience after a long day of typing, is caused by pressure on the median nerve that runs through your forearms and down the wrist.
-Therefore, the pain felt as a result of carpal tunnel is not so much a response to some external pain source or stimuli, but rather, the actual nerves suffering from pressure or damage.
+Therefore, the pain felt as a result of carpal tunnel is the actual nerves suffering from pressure or damage.

 With most pain, simply taking a common painkiller, like ibuprofen, can relieve your discomfort.
 However, nerve pain, as a much more severe form of chronic pain, often is not treatable with common, over-the-counter medications.
 Some people, then, choose to seek out other medication options.
 There are several medications available to treat nerve pain, including duloxetine, amitriptyline, and pregabalin.
 There are also medication options that can work to relieve pain at specific sites.
-Capsaicin cream, for example, can be rubbed onto the source of pain and offer relief.
+Rubbing Capsaicin cream, for example, into the source of pain can offer relief.
 As with any medication, it is important to consult your doctor before considering or taking any medication.

-While some medication treatments are available, changes in lifestyle and habits have also been shown to reduce nerve pain.
+Changing your lifestyle and habits have shown to reduce pain instead of medical treatment.
 Improving your sleep, diet, and amount of exercise can help alleviate nerve pain (not to mention lead to better overall health).
 Lesser known strategies include cutting back on smoking cigarettes and drinking alcohol.
 Keeping moderation in mind, or quitting these habits entirely, can alleviate your nerve pain.
 For nerve pain brought on by diabetes specifically, it’s important to properly manage your lifestyle and diet.
 Keeping an eye on your carb intake, exercising regularly, and sticking to a healthy diet can make a major difference.

 If you believe you may be suffering from nerve pain, don’t wait any longer to seek help.
 No one should live with constant pain when there are treatment options available and medical professionals who can help.
-Nerve pain can be a difficult type of pain to understand because it’s caused by a variety of conditions and can be experienced in many different forms.
+Nerve pain can be a difficult type of pain to understand.
 However, this doesn’t mean you can’t start the conversation with your doctor today to learn more about what may be causing your nerve pain and how it could be treated.